A-New-BellHope/bellhopcuda/README.md

 the CMake option `BHC_ENABLE_CUDA`.
 - Build the project with CMake in the usual way for your platform.
-If you are not familiar with CMake, there are numerous tutorials online; the process is not project-specific, besides the option mentioned above.
+If you are not familiar with CMake, there are numerous tutorials online; the process is not project-specific, besides the options mentioned in this readme.

 ### Why do I get errors about `hypot` when building with CUDA?